ON VIEW THROUGH APRIL 12, 2026

-How to Be a Guerrilla Girl @ THE Getty, Getty Research Institute
+How to Be a Guerrilla Girl @ THE Getty center, los angeles

 “The Guerrilla Girls give us a blueprint for art and activism that is incredibly effective.
 Our goal is to show visitors the toolkit for artistic activism developed by the Guerrilla Girls,and that it can still be applied today, whatever the issues they care about may be,” says two of the exhibition’s curators Zanna Gilbert and Kristin Juarez.